Excludes Disney products | Expires 4/18/14

 We offer a large selection of letterpress ink colors.
 Since the letterpress printing process creates even more vibrant colors than other printing processes, we wanted to make sure you had all the colors your smitten heart desired.
 You can choose up two ink colors for any letterpress wedding invitation at no extra cost.
 We highly recommend choosing two colors – the result is absolutely gorgeous!

-Samples are $2.50 each.
-We would love to offer free samples like we do for most of our invitations, but specialty lines like letterpress wedding invitations and real wood wedding invitations are more expensive to produce.
+Samples are $1.99 each.
+We would love to offer samples for less, but specialty lines like letterpress wedding invitations and real wood wedding invitations are more expensive to produce.
 However, we think it's important to allow our customers the ability to order samples of all of our wedding invitations.

 Letterpress is a special process, and choosing letterpress wedding invitations is an important decision.
 We totally understand any questions you may have, and we'd love to answer them for you.
 Just call, email or chat with us online.